How to Remove Bed Liner from a Truck Bed

 - Start Sanding Away

 Now that you have followed either of the steps mentioned it is time to sand the rest away.
 You can use heavy-duty grit paper depending on the debris left on the bodywork.
-The best solutions to keep both of them with you as you might even use both of them.
+The best solution to keep both of them with you as you might even use both of them.

 If you are not sure about the process, you can view the video on how to remove the spray-on bedliner here: